abhi0X01/cloud-service-enum/gcp_service_enum/README.md

-# tool ro enumerate GCP services
+# Tool to enumerate GCP services